 - IP Right Click Menu Extension Capabilities

-Admin users can configure the TruSTAR plug-in, manually submit events or offenses, and hunt for information.
-Non-Admin users cannot alter the TruSTAR configuration but they can perform all other tasks.
+Admin users can configure the TruSTAR Workflow App, manually submit events or offenses, and hunt for information.
+Non-Admin users cannot alter the TruSTAR App but they can perform all other tasks.

-You can either download the TruSTAR app from the IBM X-Force App Exchange or you can manually install it by downloading the bundle directly from TruSTAR.
-Manual installation is covered in the IBM QRadar FAQ.
+You can either download the TruSTAR Workflow App from the IBM X-Force App Exchange or you can manually install it by downloading the bundle directly from TruSTAR.
+Manual installation is covered in the FAQ: TruSTAR for IBM QRadar.

-To install the TruSTAR plug-in, follow these instructions.
+To install the TruSTAR Workflow App for QRadar, follow these instructions.